Thomas Killigrew: Life

 Killigrew was one of twelve children of Sir Robert Killigrew of Hanworth, a courtier to James I, and his wife Mary née Woodhouse; he became a page to King Charles I at about the age of thirteen.
 According to Samuel Pepys, the boy Killigrew used to volunteer as an extra, or "devil," at the Red Bull Theatre, so that he could see the plays for free.
 The young Killigrew had limited formal education; the Court and the playhouse were his schoolroom.

 Killigrew was present at the exorcism of the possessed nuns of Loudun.
 In 1635 he left a sceptical account of the proceedings.

-Before the English Civil War, Killigrew wrote several plays—tragicomedies like Claracilla and The Prisoners, as well as his most popular play, The Parson's Wedding (1637).
+Before the English Civil War, Killigrew wrote several plays—tragicomedies like Claricilla and The Prisoners, as well as his most popular play, The Parson's Wedding (1637).
 The latter play has been criticized for its coarse humour; but it also contains prose readings of John Donne's poetry to pique a literate audience.